Putin visits Russian “West” command post, urges Ukrainian forces to surrender

 Construction of the hydropower plant began in 1976 and remains the largest hydropower project in the country.
 The first turbine was commissioned in 2018, with full operation of all units scheduled by 2029.
 The plant’s installed capacity is projected at 3,600 MW, with an estimated annual electricity generation of 13.8 billion kWh.

-Earlier, President Emomali Rahmon announced that the third turbine unit is expected to be commissioned in 2025.
+Previously, President Emomali Rahmon had announced that the third turbine unit was expected to be commissioned in 2025.
 The project requires substantial investments - the government has already invested several billion dollars - but its completion remains a top priority given its scale and importance to the country.

 During the negotiations, both parties also discussed the potential to expand bilateral cooperation and Qatar Development Fund’s involvement in other priority state projects in Tajikistan.